ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Topological Models {#overview}

-There are multiple possible models for communication between an Attester, a Verifier, and a Relying Party.
+{{dataflow}} shows a basic model for communication between an Attester, a Verifier, and a Relying Party.
+The Attester sends its Evidence to the Verifier for appraisal, and the Verifier sends the Attestation Results to the Relying Party.
+There are multiple other possible models.
 This section includes some reference models, but this is not intended to be a restrictive list, and other variations may exist.

 ## Passport Model